Form: A twinging vine.

 Cultivation and Uses

-Heat tolerant: It needs full open shade in temperatures above 90°F.
+It needs deep watering and full open shade in temperatures above

-Sun: This plant needs open shade all day, especially afternoon shade, such as on the
+This plant needs deciduous shade all day, especially afternoon shade, to survive

 temperature is 68°F.

-This tree is a member of the Legume family (Leguminosae).
+This tree is a member of the Legume family (Fabaceae).
 Local nurseries in the desert

 southwest often do not carry this plant because it dies of heat stress in full sun over